 As a YouTube creator, you might be familiar with the term ‘subscribers’.
 YouTube subscribers are users who have subscribed to your channel.
 Every time you upload a new video, your subscribers will see it in their feed.
 In concept, the more subscribers you have on your channel, the more people should see your videos but that isn’t always the case.
 There are various challenges that you as a creator may face in regards to YouTube subscribers that affect the performance of your YouTube channel.
 Let’s discuss these factors in detail.

 Usability Improvements and Algorithm Changes

-- Experiment with your content:- If you have been a YouTuber for a while, you may be doing a similar type of content which may have caused your subscribers to look to other channels for something new.
+- Experiment with your content: if you have been a YouTuber for a while, you may be doing similar type of content which may have caused your subscribers to look to other channels for something new.
 Try something new and diversify the type of content you create.

 Private Subscribers and Real-Time Updates

 You will often find a discrepancy in your YouTube subscriber count shown on your channel and in your Analytics.
 This is primarily because the count is not updated in real-time.
 YouTube Analytics takes up to 48 hours to update the Analytics dashboard to ensure accurate reporting.

 Further, YouTube Analytics only shows you data for subscribers that have made their subscriptions public.
 The subscriptions list of new YouTube users is set to private by default.
 Users have the option to make the list public.
 The omission of data from private subscribers increases the inaccuracies to the Analytics reports.